Set & Costume Design by Connie Strayer Sound Design by Michael Keck

 In celebration of the 20th anniversary of the SRT summer festival

-In celebration of the 20th anniversary of Stanford Repertory Theater (SRT), Artistic Director Rush Rehm organized their most ambitious summer festival to date.
-The highlight of SRT’s program is the production of Euripides’ Hecuba on the mainstage theater of the Michael Cacoyannis Foundation (MCF), September 7, 8, and 9, at 8 pm.
-Hecuba will be presented in Rehm’s English translation, with Greek supertitles prepared by Katerina Zacharia.
+In celebration of the 20th anniversary of Stanford Repertory Theater (SRT), Artistic Director Rush Rehm organized their most ambitious summer festival to date, a production of Hecuba/Helen adapted by Rush Rehm and Courtney Walsh, with Courtney Walsh starring in the title roles.
+The production of Hecuba/Helen led to the production of Euripides’ Hecuba on the mainstage theater of the Michael Cacoyannis Foundation (MCF), September 7, 8, and 9, at 8 pm.
+Hecuba was presented in Rehm’s English translation, adapted by Rehm and Walsh, with Greek supertitles prepared by Katerina Zacharia.

-Hecuba is the fruit of an ongoing collaboration between SRT and MCF, spearheaded by SRT and MCF Artistic Associate, Katerina Zacharia, Prof. of Classics at Loyola Marymount University in Los Angeles.
+Hecuba is the fruit of an ongoing collaboration between SRT and MCF, involving Rehm and Walsh (including workshops at MCF on Greek tragic choruses), and SRT and MCF Artistic Associate, Katerina Zacharia, Prof. of Classics at Loyola Marymount University in Los Angeles.

 Joining an all Greek cast (including Socrates Alafouzos, who plays Odysseus and Polymnestor), the acclaimed Greek actress Kerasia Samara performs the title role in Hecuba.
 With stirring music, vibrant choreography, and stunning visual effects, the play reminds us of war’s consequences on the women who pick up the pieces and carry on.